Guide to Sleeping in Airports: Tips to Help you Catch some Sleep! Zzzzz

 Time BlockWhereDo ThisLittle Bonus

 Arrival (0:00–0:30)Landside or airsideScout: walk a full loop.
-Note rest zones, 24-hr cafés, outlets, quiet corners, chapels/meditation rooms, family rooms, mother-and-child lounges, showers.
-Ask an employee which areas stay open.Snap photos of wayfinding signs so you can re-find your spot sleepy at 3 a.m.
+Note rest zones, 24-hr cafés, outlets, quiet corners, chapels/meditation rooms, family rooms, and showers.
+Ask an employee which areas stay open.Snap photos of wayfinding signs so you can re-find your spot sleepy at 3 am.

-Set-Up (0:30–0:45)Chosen nookClaim space that’s clean, out of traffic, near power but not blocking doors/exits.
+Set-Up (0:30–0:45)Chosen nookClaim space that’s clean, out of foot traffic, near power but not blocking doors or exits.
 Wipe surfaces.
-Tuck bags against a wall.Introduce yourself to nearby sleepers—micro-community = safer.
+Tuck bags against a wall.Introduce yourself to nearby sleepers — a small community is safer.

-Prep (0:45–1:00)SameChange into cozy layers, brush teeth, refill bottle, set two alarms (your phone + a watch), download the airline app & refresh gate info.Set your phone to Do Not Disturb except alarms.
+Prep (0:45–1:00)SameChange into cosy layers, brush teeth, refill your water bottle, set two alarms (phone + a watch), download the airline app and refresh gate info.Set your phone to Do Not Disturb except for alarms.

-Wind-Down (1:00–1:15)SameEye mask, earplugs/ANC earbuds, neck pillow or folded scarf.
-Use a spare shirt as a pillowcase.
-Hug your daypack; tether bigger bags.A few gentle stretches = fewer floor aches.
+Wind-Down (1:00–1:15)SameEye mask, earplugs or ANC earbuds, neck pillow or folded scarf under your head.
+Hug your daypack; tether bigger bags to your wrist or ankle.A few gentle stretches now means fewer sore joints later.

-Check & Snooze (4:30–5:30)Info screensQuick gate check; if changed, migrate now while it’s quiet.
-Power-nap 30 more minutes at or near the new gate.Ask the gate agent what time they’ll start pre-boarding.
+Check and Snooze (4:30–5:30)Info screensQuick gate check.
+If it’s changed, migrate now while it’s still quiet.
+Power-nap another 30 minutes at or near the new gate.Ask the gate agent when pre-boarding starts.

-Reboot (5:30–6:00)Restroom/showerFreshen up (face wash, teeth, deodorant).
-Swap into travel outfit.
-Coffee + protein snack.A brisk terminal lap wakes your brain better than a third espresso.
+Reboot (5:30–6:00)Restroom/showerFace wash, teeth, deodorant.
+Swap into your travel outfit.
+Coffee and a protein snack.A brisk lap of the terminal wakes your brain better than a third espresso.

-Security/Boarding (variable)Security → gateIf you slept landside, beat the queue and clear security as soon as it opens.
-Keep boarding pass + ID handy.Congratulate yourself—you did it.
+Security and Boarding (variable)Security → gateIf you slept landside, beat the queue and clear security as soon as it opens.
+Keep boarding pass and ID within easy reach.You made it.
+Well done.

 Airside (after security)

-• Usually safer & quieter; cleaners keep things tidy.
+• Usually safer and quieter; overnight cleaning crews keep things tidy.

 • Look for unused gates, corners behind pillars, or carpeted corridors near business lounges.

-• Some hubs have nap chairs/relax pods, dimmed “rest zones,” or reclining loungers with footrests.
+• Some hubs have nap chairs, rest zones, or reclining loungers with footrests worth finding early.

 Landside (before security)

-• More people traffic but often more seating (arrivals halls, ticketing lobbies).
+• More foot traffic but often more actual seating, especially in arrivals halls and ticketing lobbies.

-• Arrivals often beats departures for space at night.
+• Arrivals almost always beats departures for available space late at night.

-• Consider chapels/meditation rooms (be respectful), family rooms (if you’re a parent), or observation decks if they stay open.
+• Chapels and meditation rooms (be respectful), family rooms, and observation decks are worth checking if they stay open.

 Spots that surprise:

-• AirTrain/People-mover vestibules: warm, bright, often padded benches.
+• AirTrain and people-mover vestibules — warm, bright, often padded benches.

-• 24-hour eateries: buy a snack, then tuck into a booth.
+• 24-hour eateries — buy something small, then tuck into a booth.

-• Gate corners near emergency exits: draft-free with wall-hug space (don’t block the doors).
+• Gate corners near emergency exits — draft-free with a solid wall behind you (don’t block the doors).

 Essentials

-• Eye mask (shaped/contoured is kinder to eyelashes)
+• Eye mask (contoured shapes are kinder to eyelashes)

-• Earplugs or ANC earbuds + white-noise app
+• Earplugs or ANC earbuds with a white-noise app

-• Neck pillow or inflatable lumbar pillow (packs tiny)
+• Neck pillow or inflatable lumbar pillow (packs small)

-• Warm socks + light beanie (air-con can be arctic)
+• Warm socks and a light beanie — air conditioning can be genuinely arctic

 • Refillable water bottle (collapsible is great)

-• Toothbrush/toothpaste, deodorant, face wipes, lip balm, hand cream
+• Toothbrush and toothpaste, deodorant, face wipes, lip balm, hand cream

-• Copies of itinerary/insurance; a pen for forms
+• Copies of your itinerary and insurance; a pen for arrival forms

 Nice-to-Haves

-• Microfibre towel + compact travel wash if showers exist
+• Microfibre towel and compact travel wash if the airport has showers

-• Silk sleep sack (clean layer between you and…everything)
+• A silk sleep sack — a clean layer between you and everything else

-• Melatonin or magnesium glycinate (if these work for you)
+• Melatonin or magnesium glycinate if these already work for you at home

-• Snack pack: nuts, protein bar, instant miso, tea bags
+• Snack pack: nuts, a protein bar, instant miso packets, tea bags

-• Bags go on the inside, against a wall; loop a strap around your arm/ankle or clip your zippers together.
-Keep passports/phones on your person (inner pocket or money belt) while sleeping.
+• Bags go on the inside, between you and a wall.
+Loop a strap around your arm or ankle; clip your zippers together.
+Keep passports and phones on your person — inner pocket or money belt — while you sleep.

-• Stay visible enough for CCTV & patrols; hidden alcoves can feel sketchier than open corners.
+• Stay visible enough for CCTV and security patrols.
+Hidden alcoves can feel sketchier than open corners even if they seem quieter.

-• Keep a low footprint: don’t sprawl across six seats at rush hour, and pack up quickly when the morning rush hits.
+• Keep a small footprint.
+Don’t spread across six seats during a busy period and pack up quickly when the morning rush hits.

-• Hydrate, but don’t overdo caffeine; you still want to sleep on the plane.
+• Hydrate, but go easy on caffeine late at night — you still want to sleep on the plane that follows.

-Say yes to a pod/hotel if two or more of these are true:
+Say yes to a pod or hotel if two or more of these apply:

-• You have 8+ hours on the ground and a red-eye flight next.
+• You have 8+ hours on the ground and a red-eye flight immediately after.

 • You’re on back-to-back long-hauls or switching continents.

-• You’re sick, recovering, or travelling with little ones.
+• You’re sick, recovering, or travelling with children.

-• The terminal closes overnight or feels unsafe to you.
+• The terminal closes overnight or genuinely doesn’t feel safe to you.

-• You have an early visa/immigration errand and need a solid head.
+• You have an early visa or immigration errand and need to arrive with a functioning brain.

 Nomadic Samuel sleeping blissfully with his gear tied up in Kuala Lumpur, Malaysia at the airport

-Usually, yes—if the terminal is open 24/7 and you’re not blocking exits or businesses.
-Some airports close overnight or sweep landside areas; staff/security will tell you where you can stay.
-If you’re asked to move, be gracious and relocate.
+Usually yes — if the terminal is open 24/7 and you’re not blocking exits or businesses.
+Some airports close overnight or sweep landside areas; staff or security will direct you to where you can stay.
+If you’re asked to move, be gracious and relocate without making a fuss.

-It depends on security hours and your boarding pass.
-Many checkpoints only open a few hours before the first departures.
-If you can’t clear yet, pick a quiet spot landside (arrivals often beats departures for space).
+It depends on security hours and whether you have a valid boarding pass.
+Many checkpoints only open a few hours before the first departures of the day.
+If you can’t clear yet, find a quiet spot landside — arrivals usually beats departures for available space.

-Not if you remain airside in a true international transit.
-But: some connections require you to clear immigration to change terminals or re-check bags.
-If you need to cross a border—even just to switch halls—visa rules apply.
+Not if you remain airside in a true international transit zone.
+But some connections require you to clear immigration to change terminals or re-check bags.
+If you need to cross a border — even just to switch halls — standard visa rules apply.
 Check your itinerary carefully before you leave the secure area.

-4) How do I keep my stuff safe while I sleep?
+How do I keep my belongings safe while I sleep?

 • Put bags between your body and a wall.